kikipoulet/SukiUI/docs/docs/documentation/controls/inputs/textbox.md

 # TextBox

-A component used for collecting user provided information
+A control used for collecting user provided information.

 ## Show